We help with heavy eyelids and bags under the eyes

 The eyelids are among the most delicate structures of the face, consisting of fine layers of soft tissue and the thinnest skin in the human body.
 The eyelid skin is less than 1 mm thick with sparse underlying subcutaneous fat, which predisposes to the characteristic skin laxity and fine wrinkles that appear with age.

-Correction of eyelid ptosis is a surgical procedure performed by a ptosis surgeon and can be done in conjunction with an upper blepharoplasty.
-During this operation
+Eyelid ptosis correction is a surgical procedure and can be done in conjunction with an upper blepharoplasty.
+During this surgery

 The aim of the surgery is to restore the normal position of the eyelids and improve the patient’s visual field and cosmetic appearance.